Closed Loop Control of a DC-DC Buck Converter

-Controller: The discrete proportional integral (PI) controller minimizes the error between the reference voltage and the output voltage.
+Voltage mode control - f28379D_DCDC_Buck.slx model employs a discrete proportional integral (PI) controller to minimize the error between the reference voltage and the output voltage.
 The duty cycle of the PI controller is limited to 60% of the PWM time period.

-Dashboard Controls: Used to set the reference voltage, switch on/off active load, and tune proportional and integral gains.
+Dashboard Controls: Used to set the reference voltage, switch the active load on and off active load, and tune proportional and integral gains.

 Run the Model

-Observe the output waveforms on the scope blocks.
+3. Click Data Inspector on the Simulation tab to view and analyze the simulation results.
 You can tune the input parameters using the dashboard controls.

 Note: On the F28379D processor, this example runs on CPU1.
 Ensure that the program running on CPU2 is not using the peripherals that are used by CPU1.

 2. Click the host model hyperlink in the target model to open the associated host model.
 You can also use the open_system command to open the host model.
 For example, use this command for a host model.